Universality in one-dimensional hierarchical coalescence processes: Model and results

-where $x_0(0)$ denotes the first point of the initial configuration $\xi(0)$. \end{itemize} \end{itemize} \end{Theorem} The proof of Theorem \ref{teo1} and Theorem \ref{teo1bis} is given in Section \ref{fondamenta} and Section \ref{brunatecchio}. \begin{remark} In (ii) we have analyzed two cases ((a) and (b)) motivated by the East model and by the Paste--all model.
-The arguments used in the proof of point $(ii)$ could however be applied to other cases as well.
+The proofs of Theorems \ref{teo1} and \ref{teo1bis} are given in Sections \ref{fondamenta} and \ref{brunatecchio}. \begin{remark} In (ii) we have analyzed two cases [(a) and (b)] motivated by the East model and by the Paste-all model.
+The arguments used in the proof of point (ii) could, however, be applied to other cases as well.
 We stress that the Laplace transform $L_t (s)$, $s \in \bbR_+$, could diverge since $\nu_t$ has support on $\bbR$.
-Therefore, the above identities in point $(ii)$ have to be thought of as identities in the extended space $[0,\infty]$. \end{remark} We point out that the one-epoch recursive equation \eqref{pietra} univocally determines $\mu_\infty$ when knowing $\mu_0, d_{\rm min},d_{\rm max}$.
+Therefore, the above identities in point (ii) have to be thought of as identities in the extended space $[0,\infty]$. \end{remark}

+We point out that the one-epoch recursive equation (\ref{pietra}) uniquely determines $\mu_\infty$ when knowing $\mu_0, d_{\min},d_{\max }$.
 In particular, these three elements are the unique traces of the dynamics that asymptotically survive.
-In other words the precise form of the rates $\l_\ell$ and $\l_r$ is irrelevant.
-In the case of a left-bounded renewal point process the limiting first point law $\nu_\infty$ does not share such a universality although the trace of $\l_\ell$ and $\l_r$ on $\nu_\infty$ is only partial.

-\begin{remark} Assume for simplicity that $\mu$ is concentrated on $\bbN_+$, so that the domains have integer length at any time.
-After properly constructing the Markov generator \eqref{pesce_d'aprile} one could prove that
+In other words, the precise form of the rates ${\lambda}_\ell$ and ${\lambda}_r$ is irrelevant.
+In the case of a left-bounded renewal point process the limiting first point law $\nu_\infty$ does not share such a universality, although the trace of ${\lambda}_\ell$ and ${\lambda}_r$ on $\nu_\infty$ is only partial. \begin{remark} Assume for simplicity that $\mu$ is concentrated on $\bbN_+$, so that the domains have integer length at any time.
+After properly constructing the Markov generator (\ref{pescedaprile}) one could prove that

+Note that if $d$ is active, then only the first addendum in the right-hand side is present, while if $d$ is inactive this first addendum is absent.
+From this observation, one easily obtains that $\partial_t G_t= (1-G_t)\partial_t H_t$, and therefore